 If the required IAM role isn't created and configured correctly, then you receive an error similar to the following:

 Role 'dms-access-for-endpoint' is not configured properly

-To resolve this error, confirm that the dms-access-for-endpoint IAM role is created configured correctly.
-For information about the configuration of this role, see the To create the dms-access-for-endpoint IAM role for use with Amazon Redshift as a target database section of Creating the IAM Roles to Use With the AWS CLI and AWS DMS API.
+To resolve this error, confirm that the dms-access-for-endpoint IAM role is created and configured correctly.
+For information about the configuration of this role, see the To create the dms-access-for-endpoint IAM role for use with Amazon Redshift as a target database section of Creating the IAM Roles to use with the AWS CLI and AWS DMS API.

 If the Amazon managed policy isn't configured correctly, then you can receive an error similar to the following: